Jasonette/documentation/docs/document.md

 In most cases one section is enough, if you're displaying just a single collection of similar items.

-Use multiple sections if you need to display different types of collections.
+Use multiple sections if you need to display different types of collections, for example one vertical section and one horizontal section.

 <br>